loomster321/workflow-father/ShotSegmentation.md

    - For each identified shot:
      - Determine if it should be A-roll or B-roll based on content and pacing needs
      - Extract the specific narration text for this shot
-     - Count words to help determine appropriate duration
      - Create a descriptive title and shot description
-     - Calculate expected duration based on content type and word count
      - For B-roll shots, suggest appropriate visuals
      - Identify emotional tone and suggest complementary sound effects
      - Generate structured shot notes with goals, engagement strategy, etc.
+     - Note: The word count and duration calculation will be handled by the Shot Metrics Calculator node

 4. **Balance A-roll and B-roll content**
    - Maintain appropriate ratio of A-roll to B-roll (typically target 40% A-roll, 60% B-roll)